Holman, G. Ken. “Versions in UBL.” Presented at International Symposium on Versioning XML Vocabularies and

 Note that extension constructs are not allowed anywhere else in a UBL document outside

-UBLExtension element, otherwise the UBL schemas will report errors of unexpected content.
+of the UBLExtension element, otherwise the UBL schemas will report errors of unexpected content.
 When

 weighing extensibility, the committee considered adding a wild card validation pattern